top of page

 About

-The Archival and Research Project (ARPO) is a not-for-profit organisation to discover and share lesser known aspects of our cultural heritage in accessible and creative ways.
+The Archival and Research Project (ARPO) is a not-for-profit organisation dedicated to discovering, documenting, and sharing lesser-known aspects of cultural heritage in accessible and creative ways.

-ARPO is set up as a Society under the Travancore-Cochin Literary, Scientific and Charitable Societies Registration Act, 1955 (Reg Number: TVM/TC/830/2021).
+ARPO is registered as a Society under the Travancore–Cochin Literary, Scientific and Charitable Societies Registration Act, 1955

 Our approach

-Our primary aim is to make lesser discussed cultural knowledge accessible.
-We do this by identifying subjects and engaging with them through creative cultural and social projects.
-These are shared on popular media to foster better connections between a wide range of audiences and the subjects of interest.
+Our primary aim is to make lesser-discussed cultural knowledge accessible to wider audiences.
+We do this by identifying meaningful subjects and engaging with them through creative cultural and social projects.
+These initiatives are shared across popular media platforms, helping build stronger connections between diverse audiences and the cultural narratives we work with.

 Our Values